rust-lang/rust-forge/src/policies/llm-usage.md

 #### Procedures

 LLM-created PRs must be tagged with a new `ai-assisted` label.
-(We expect to also automatically reflect this label into the PR description or similar mechanism recorded into the git history.)
 All such PRs will be posted to a new (private) Zulip channel, which will be accessible to all members of the `rust-lang` organization.
 The goal of the channel is *not* to act as an additional gate-keeper on LLM-created PRs.
 Instead, it's to collect information about *whether this experiment is working*: